katsmith133/glwagner.github.io/_pages/about.md

 As a scientist I study the physics of the Earth's ocean and the infinite entanglement of its eddies, currents, waves, and turbulence.

-I'm currently working with [Raffaele Ferrari][] at the Massachusetts Institute of Technology under [NOAA Climate & Global Change Postdoctoral Fellowship][] to examine how the patterns and physics of [bottom-enhanced ocean turbulence][] transfer heat and carbon from the atmosphere into the ocean abyss.
+I'm currently working with [Raffaele Ferrari][] in the Department of Earth and Planetary Sciences at the Massachusetts Institute of Technology, funded by a [NOAA Climate & Global Change Postdoctoral Fellowship][] to examine how the patterns and physics of [bottom-enhanced ocean turbulence][] transfer heat and carbon from the atmosphere into the ocean abyss.